 “It’s a hoax,” said Ross Feinstein, spokesman for U.S. Immigration and Customs Enforcement, which oversees the Department of Homeland Security.

 A look at the code behind the page reveals it’s still held by the parent company of the Animal Planet channel, Discovery Communications, which bills itself as “The World’s #1 Nonfiction Media Company.”

 “The websites we seize are part of what we call ‘Operation In Our Sites,’ a sustained law enforcement initiative to protect consumers by targeting counterfeit and piracy on the Internet,” said ICE’s Feinstein.
 “This operation is focused on counterfeit goods and piracy, not freedom of speech — including those regarding the existence of mermaids.”

-In May 2013, Discovery's Animal Planet channel announced that during their upcoming "Monster Week" programming they would be airing an "extended cut" of Mermaids: The Body Found followed by a new special entitled Mermaids: The New Evidence.
+In May 2013, Discovery’s Animal Planet channel announced that during their upcoming “Monster Week” programming they would be airing an “extended cut” of Mermaids: The Body Found followed by a new special titled Mermaids: The New Evidence.
 This twin-bill of mermaid hoax programs became the most-watched telecast in Animal Planet’s history:

 The most-watched telecast in Animal Planet’s history is about mermaids.